Global Igusa zeta function and $K$-equivalence: Acknowledgement

 \section{Acknowledgement}

-I would like to thank Professor Chin-Lung Wang for introducing this subject to me and suggesting me mix the original $p$-adic norm and the canonical measure.
-I would also like to thank Ping-Hsun Chuang, Sz-Sheng Wang, Hao-Yun Yao, and Professor Jeng-Daw Yu for useful discussions or comments.
+I would like to thank Professor C.-L.~Wang for introducing this subject to me and suggesting me mix the original $p$-adic norm and the canonical measure.
+I would also like to thank T.-J.~Lee, H.-W.~Lin, P.-H.~Chuang, S.-S.~Wang, H.-Y.~Yao, and J.-D.~Yu for useful discussions or comments.